 - Medium-chain fatty acids (MCT), and

-- Trans Fats.
+- Trans fats.

-Focusing on nutrient-dense, minimally processed foods, you won’t be getting a large amount of dangerous trans fats.
+Focusing on nutrient-dense, minimally processed foods won’t consume substantial amounts of dangerous trans fats.
 However, trans fats from whole foods sources aren’t necessarily a concern.

 - Added sugar,

-- Artificial sweeteners, flavours or colours,
+- Artificial sweeteners, flavours, or colours,

 - Partially hydrogenated oils,